ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
-3. Click the From file tab, click the Choose file button and then, select the IBM_Cloud_MRM.ipynb  notebook file that you can download from  https://ibm.box.com/v/modelriskmanagement/
+3. Click the From file tab, click the Choose file button and then, select the **OpenScale model risk management on IBM Cloud.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
 4. Add a name and description and click the Create notebook button.

 #### Step 4: Run the sample beta notebook